 Scientists studied the bacterium and found that it produces a neurotoxin that is effective against a wide variety of insects.

 In 1997 the US Environmental Protection Agency (EPA) registered the bacterium for use in pesticides.

 In 2003, the USDA National Organic Program (NOP) granted the substance organic status, but it is only recently becoming well known among home gardeners.
 It is also Organic Materials Review Institute – OMRI listed.

 This fairly new product is a real boon for organic gardeners, but it also has many commercial uses.

-This insect deterrent is a fairly new discovery, but it is quickly becoming very popular because it is so effective against thrips, beetles and caterpillars.
+This insect deterrent is a fairly new discovery, but it is quickly becoming very popular because it is so effective against thrips, beetles and will control caterpillars.

 This natural substance is a combination of two chemicals: spinosyn A and D. It is effective against a varied list of pests, including: